 Connect with a Librarian

 Montgomery College librarians are experts in conducting research.
-Each librarian specializes in academic subjects.
-There is a specialist librarian for each subject located on each campus.
-We can help students, employees, or community users with any step of the research cycle: developing a topic, finding sources, evaluating sources, and citing sources.
+Each librarian has specialized knowledge in the resources and research methods of several academic subjects.
+We can help MC students, faculty, staff, or non-MC community users with any step of the research cycle: developing a topic, finding sources, evaluating sources, and citing sources.

 Best for: quick, simple research questions or questions about access to library materials.